donedgardo/GuildInventoryWowAddon/book/3_First_Test.md

 22. Red: Lets add a new test that makes sure the get items for player actually workds. [commit](899dfc3c48c646face1245846991cfdabdc0471d)
 To make this test pass we are going to have to change the structure of items, and unfurtunetly now its going to bite us the fact that we are exposing the data structure on our apis, making a simple change break many test and implementations.
-Lets take a step back and skip this test while we refactor so this test is easier to implement. [commit]()
+Lets take a step back and skip this test while we refactor so this test is easier to implement. [commit](5f029e0bef6d0a912131332e0513f5f82559ae49)

-23. Green: Let make this test pass. [commit]()
+23. Refactor: Lets return instead of a data structure lets return a class called Item with its own methods.
+We can change the underlaying data structure without compromising api breaking changes.[commit]()